kago1988/precision-recall-explained/README.md

 Here an example:

-Given a trained predictor f: {orange, apple} -> orange.
+Given a trained predictor f: input -> apple.
 I.e. a predictor, which always predicts "apple".
 We want to test the performance of this predictor on the following test data-set: 990 apples and 10 oranges.

 We have: